teamvridhi/vriddhi-/README.md

 ### What's the problem?

 Part of the World Health Organization's guidance on limiting further spread of COVID-19 is to practice social distancing.
 However, it is difficult to follow, especially in a densely crowded city like Bangalore.
-This is leading to people shutting themselves at home and finding it difficult to carry out their day to day important activities like vising a Bank or Salon etc..
-This is creating hindrance in restarting of economy and is leading to job losses
+This is leading to people shutting themselves at home and finding it difficult to carry out their day to day important activities like visiting a Bank or Salon etc. This is creating hindrance in restarting of economy and is leading to job losses.

 ### How can technology help